infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 );
 ```

-In PHP is similar to what it was in the block.
+The PHP part looks similar to the JS block part.

 **Typography**